EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-10-first-system.md

 instead of `1`:

 {% highlight go %}
-city.SpaceComponent = engo.SpaceComponent{
+city.SpaceComponent = common.SpaceComponent{
     Position: engo.Point{10, 10},
     Width: 30,
     Height: 64,
 }

-texture := engo.Files.Image("city.png")
+texture, err := common.PreloadedSpriteSingle("textures/city.png")
+if err != nil {
+    log.Println("Unable to load texture: " + err.Error())
+}

-city.RenderComponent = engo.NewRenderComponent(
+city.RenderComponent = common.NewRenderComponent(
-    texture,
+    Drawable: texture,
-    engo.Point{0.1, 0.1},
+    Scale: engo.Point{0.1, 0.1},
-    "city texture",
 )
 {% endhighlight %}

 #### The location
 In order to spawn them at the correct location, we need to know where the cursor is.
-Our first guess might be to use the `engo.Mouse` struct which is available.
+Our first guess might be to use the `common.Mouse` struct which is available.
 However, this one returns the actual `(X, Y)` location relative to the screen size, not the in-game grid system.
 We have a special `MouseSystem` available for just that.

 ##### The `MouseSystem`